Analyticverse/gcs-upload-demo/rest-api.md

 ### Goal

-This SOP is intended to guide participating **Integrated Health Care Sites** in securely uploading **EHR data** to the designated Google Cloud Storage (GCS) buckets at the **Connect Coordinating Center**.
+This tutorial is intended to guide participating **Integrated Health Care Sites** in securely uploading **EHR data** to the designated Google Cloud Storage (GCS) buckets at the **Connect Coordinating Center**.
 Two methods are provided to accommodate different security policies regarding CLI usage.

 ---